mui/material-ui/docs/data/joy/customization/theme-colors/theme-colors.md

 ## Customizing global variant tokens

-To customize the global variants, we recommend to start from the Button component as it tends to have the larger amount of interactive variants when compared to other components.
+We recommend using the [Button](/joy-ui/react-button/) component as a jumping-off point when customizing the global variants, because it gives you access to more of the interactive variants available than some other components.

-As an example, let's customize Joy UI's [`Button`](/joy-ui/react-button/) so they look like the ones from [Bootstrap](https://getbootstrap.com/docs/5.2/components/buttons/#examples):
+As an example, let's customize Joy UI's Button so to match the style of [Bootstrap](https://getbootstrap.com/docs/5.2/components/buttons/#examples):

 - Bootstrap's default buttons are comparable to Joy UI's `solid` variant.
 - Bootstrap's `secondary` variant uses a grey color, similar to Joy UI's `neutral`.
 - Bootstrap's `btn-light` is similar to Joy UI's button using the `soft` variant and `neutral` color palette.
-- Joy UI doesn't have anything similar, out-of-the-box, to Bootstrap's `btn-dark`.
+- Joy UI's defaults don't include anything similar to Bootstrap's `btn-dark`.
-  - We could achieve that using one of the tree main customization approaches.
+  - We can recreate it using one of the three main customization approaches.

 {{"demo": "BootstrapVariantTokens.js"}}

 :::info
-Customizing the global variant tokens affects all Joy UI components that support `variant` prop.
+Customizing the global variant tokens affects all Joy UI components that support the `variant` prop.
 :::

 ## Removing the default tokens

 To remove any default token, use `undefined` as a value.
-It will be removed from the `theme` object and the CSS variable will not be generated.
+This removes it from the `theme` object and prevents the corresponding CSS variable from being generated.

 For example, all default global variant tokens comes with styles for the `:active` pseudo class.
 Here's how you'd remove it from the solid variant.